-Grilling cooks fish fast and keeps it tender, juicy, and flavorful.
-Season the fish with your choice of fresh or dried herbs or a mix of spices.
-With a basting brush, lightly oil the fish with extra-virgin olive or canola oil so it won’t stick to the grill.
-For thicker fillets or whole fish, you may want to use a special fish grilling basket.
-Fish usually cooks up on the grill in 10 to 15 minutes over medium heat, depending on the thickness (fillets cook more quickly than fish steaks).
+Grilling, indoors or out, cooks fish fast and keeps it tender, juicy, and flavorful.
+Season the fish with your choice of fresh or dried herbs or a mix of herbs and spices.
+With a basting brush, lightly oil the fish with extra-virgin olive or canola oil so it won’t stick to the grill or grill pan.
+Fish usually cooks on an outdoor grill in 8 to 15 minutes over medium heat, depending on the thickness (fillets cook more quickly than fish steaks or whole fish).
+If you preheat your grill pan to very hot before adding the fish, it may cook even quicker.
 Garnish before serving with a lemon wedge.

 You can sauté

-Sautéing works for any type of skinless fish fillet.
+Sautéing, or pan searing, works for any type of skinless fish fillet.
 First, season the fish as desired.
 Then, depending on the number of fillets you’re cooking, heat 1 to 2 tablespoons of extra-virgin olive oil in a skillet over medium-high heat.
 Cook the fish for 2 to 3 minutes per side per 3/4 inch of thickness, shaking the pan occasionally to keep it from sticking.
+Handle the fish as little as possible; moving the fillets around too much will break them up.
+So flip them only once, and don't poke them.
 (The thicker the fish, the longer the cooking time.)

 You can poach fish: